Cal / OSHA Free Practice Test

 bookmark empty Cal OSHA Free Test

-On a one-story building, the employer must provide safety railings if the building is _____ or more high.
+On a one-story building, the employer must provide safety railings if the building is______ or more high.

 23 / 30